Sonu Nigam: 2010–present: Post career peak, multiple concerts and several English Collaborations

 On 14 November 2021, Sonu travelled to United Kingdom for his tour "Rafi Kishore aur Main" presented by Grace Entertainment.
-He rendered his own songs,as well as evergreen tracks that were originally sung by legendary singers Kishore Kumar and Mohammad Rafi.
+He rendered his own songs, as well as evergreen tracks that were originally sung by legendary singers Kishore Kumar and Mohammad Rafi.
 A source who was present at the show shared, "The audience were glued to their seats for the four-hour long performances.
 Sonu curated the show with some of the most talented and sought after musicians from across India and also included some musicians who have been a part of the original compositions."
 Sonu also launched his NFT Series which features his English-language single ‘Hall of fame’ and pages from his personal diary where he has penned down key moments of his life and details of his practice and recording session along with lyrics of his popular songs.
-He became the first Indian singer to launch an NFT.
+He became the first Indian singer to launch an NFT with digital media company JetSynthesys.

+In October 2025, Sonu Nigam performed at the Sher-e-Kashmir International Conference Centre in Srinagar, marking the city’s first major live concert.
+The event aimed to promote tourism and reflect the prevailing peace and cultural revival in Jammu and Kashmir.

+Sonu Nigam currently is also the Patron-in-Chief and Faculty Head of the Hindi Film Singing course at Artium Academy, the world's leading online music school for Indian music, where conducts regular training of the teachers and masterclass with the global learners.

 'I Believe Music' Label

-Nigam has launched his own music label on 30 July 2020 named 'I Believe Music' and "Rudhrashtakam" is the first track to release under the label.
+Nigam has launched his own music label on 30 July 2020, his 47th birthday, named 'I Believe Music' and "Rudhrashtakam" is the first track to release under the label.